Career Timeline of Urban Meyer: Major Achievements and Milestones

 In 2012, Urban Meyer became the head coach of the Ohio State Buckeyes.

-In 2014, Urban Meyer led the Ohio State Buckeyes to their first Big Ten Conference title under his tenure and the program's eighth national championship.
+In 2014, Urban Meyer led the Ohio State Buckeyes to their first Big Ten Conference title under his tenure as well as the program's eighth national championship.

 2018: Ohio State Buckeyes Head Coach